 Finally, we moved West and discovered the Burren which is very beautiful.
 With Mayo, Connemara and Donegal just North of us and Kerry, West Cork and Waterford to the South not forgetting those magical Midlands to the East.
 A couple of years ago, I starting exploring Northern Ireland in depth and fell truly, madly and deeply in love with those six counties..
 Whether you are visiting Ireland for the first time or 101st time or are a native looking for somewhere new and interesting to explore on a fine summer's day or weekend away (my Top Tip for that in 2015 would be the Fermanagh Lakelands ) I hope my recommendations on what Ireland has to offer, will enrich your life as much as it has mine.

-In addition to the website, I have written 3 eBook Travel Guides which are available on Amazon.com which each contain the cream of the crop of my recommendations as well as original photographs, clickable links and Google maps of each location.
+In addition to the website, I have written 4 Irish Travel Guides which are available on Amazon under the series title Treasure Ireland which each contain the cream of the crop of my recommendations as well as original photographs, clickable links and Google maps of each location.

 If you would like to get in touch with me re planning your next

-there is always a lively global conversation going on over there about Ireland, so feel free to join us.
-Even if I don't know the answer, someone else surely will, all the best Susan Byron.
+Trip to Ireland you will find my contact details below or feel free to post questions on my Facebook Page where there is a lively global conversation going on about Ireland, 24/7.
+So feel free to join us and pitch in with any questions you might have, even if I don't know the answer, someone else surely will, all the best Susan.